 |With Barry’s delightful wife Linda at the after-party.|

 This is key because I’m frequently converting people to the wonders of the brothers Gibb by playing them the most country of songs in their catalogue.
 I do this for two main reasons: the songs are wonderful and genre-wise, they’re the furthest from the Saturday Night Fever stereotype.
 But diehard fans should never be ashamed of the pop-brilliance that was the Bee Gees bread and butter, nor be oblivious to the the soul so present in hits like Our Love, How Deep, Broken Heart, Guilty and the piece Barry told US audiences was “the last great song we wrote together,” Immortality.

-Two days later I met Barry as well as son Stephen and longtime manager Dick Ashby for a chat in the garden of Barry’s hotel villa.
+Two days later I met Barry as well as son Stephen and longtime manager Dick Ashby in the garden of Barry’s luxury villa at the famed Sunset Marquis.
 I’d decided not to push for an interview this time and just talk and attempt to say thanks.
 We spoke for about 45 minutes about all sorts of things, from the music he loves and would like to make, the joys in his life, his passion for first-edition books, where he’d like to tour next, the trying aspects of some interviews, the talent and kindness of Jimmy Fallon and how wife Linda gives him strength and structure.
 “You’ve got a good woman Barry!”
 “I do!”

 |Mystery Pier Books (and my reflection).|